Column of Marcus Aurelius: Relief

 The spiral picture relief tells the story of Marcus Aurelius' Danubian or Marcomannic wars, waged by him from 166 to his death.
-The story begins with the army crossing the river Danube, probably at Carnuntum.
+The story begins with the army crossing the River Danube, probably at Carnuntum.
 A Victory separates the accounts of two expeditions.
 The exact chronology of the events is disputed; however, the latest theory states that the expeditions against the Marcomanni and Quadi in the years 172 and 173 are in the lower half and the successes of the emperor over the Sarmatians in the years 174 and 175 in the upper half.

 One particular episode portrayed is historically attested in Roman propaganda – the so-called "rain miracle in the territory of the Quadi", in which a god, answering a prayer from the emperor, rescues Roman troops by a terrible storm, a miracle later claimed by the Christians for the Christian God.

-In spite of many similarities to Trajan's Column, the style is entirely different, a forerunner of the dramatic style of the 3rd century and closely related to the triumphal arch of Septimius Severus, erected soon after.
-The figures' heads are disproportionately large so that the viewer can better interpret their facial expressions.
-The images are carved less finely than at Trajan's Column, through drilling holes more deeply into the stone, so that they stand out better in a contrast of light and dark.
-As villages are burned down, women and children are captured and displaced, men are killed, the emotion, despair, and suffering of the "barbarians" in the war, are represented acutely in single scenes and in the figures' facial expressions and gestures, whilst the emperor is represented as protagonist, in control of his environment.
+In spite of many similarities to Trajan's Column, the style is significantly different, a forerunner of the dramatic style of the 3rd century and closely related to the triumphal arch of Septimius Severus, erected soon after.
+The figures' heads are disproportionately large so that the viewer can better interpret their facial expressions from a distance.
+The images are carved less finely than on Trajan's Column, through drilling holes more deeply into the stone, creating a stronger contrast of light and dark.
+As villages are burned down, women and children are captured and displaced and men are killed.
+The emotion, despair, and suffering of the "barbarians" in the war, are represented acutely in single scenes and in the figures' facial expressions and gestures, whilst the emperor is represented as the protagonist, in control of his environment.

-The symbolic language is altogether clearer and more expressive, if clumsier at first sight, and leaves a wholly different impression on the viewer to the whole artistic style of 100 to 150 as on Trajan's Column.
-There, cool and sober balance – here, drama and empathy.
+The symbolic language is altogether clearer and more expressive, if clumsier at first sight, in comparison to the artistic style of 100 to 150 CE as seen on Trajan's Column, and it leaves a different impression on the viewer of drama.
 The pictorial language is unambiguous – imperial dominance and authority is emphasised, and its leadership is justified.
 Overall, it is an anticipation of the development of artistic style into late antiquity, and a first artistic expression of the crisis of the Roman empire that would worsen in the 3rd century.

 Later history

 In the Middle Ages, climbing the column was so popular that the right to charge the entrance fee was annually auctioned, but it is no longer possible to do so today.
-Now the Column serves a centrepiece to the Piazza Colonna, in front of the Palazzo Chigi.
+Now the Column serves a centerpiece to the Piazza Colonna, in front of the Palazzo Chigi.